hughdbrown/curious_quoran/README.md

 #### Podcast Data

 Getting semantically-rich descriptions for podcasts took a fair bit of work, but thanks to the FeedWrangler [API](https://feedwrangler.net/developers/podcasts_directory#show) I was able to get the top fifty most popular and scrape the episode feed urls to retrieve salient text for the most recent episodes.
-This worked surprisingly well, especially for very niche domain-specific podcasts steeped in jargon, like Accidental Tech Podcast, NPR Planet Money or Freakonomics Radio.
+This worked surprisingly well, especially for very niche, domain-specific podcasts steeped in jargon, like Accidental Tech Podcast, NPR Planet Money or Freakonomics Radio.

 #### Misc. ideas for extras, extending functionality to recommend resources for individual question pages